Where Automation Does Add Value

 From a valuation point of view, that consistency across systems matters, because it demonstrates that the business isn’t relying on individuals to keep things aligned, but is supported by a structure that can be followed and maintained as it grows.

-What It Looks Like When It’s Done Properly
+What It Looks When It’s Done Properly

 When this is in place properly, what changes is not any single system, but how the business operates as a whole, particularly in how information moves and how work progresses from one stage to the next.